plone/plone-devstart/README.rst

 * Create the target directory, if it does not exist.
 * Download ``virtualenv.py`` and create an isolated virtual Python environment in this directory.
-This has the effect of creating a Python interpreter that is unaware of any glolbally installed "site packages" that may interfere with Plone's own versions of certain packages.
+This has the effect of creating a Python interpreter that is unaware of any globally installed "site packages" that may interfere with Plone's own versions of certain packages.
 * Download a skeleton Buildout for this version of Plone (see below).
 If the file ``buildout.cfg`` exists, this step will be skipped, unless the